IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

-   (parameters: dbname, id, params) action /whisk.system/cloudant/write: Write document in database (parameters: dbname, doc) feed   /whisk.system/cloudant/changes: Database change feed (parameters: dbname, filter, query_params)
+   (parameters: dbname, id, params) action /whisk.system/cloudant/write: Write document in database (parameters: dbname, doc)
-   ....
+   ...
+  feed /whisk.system/cloudant/changes: Database change feed (parameters: dbname, filter, query_params)
 ```

-This output shows that the Cloudant package provides many actions including `read` and `write`, and the trigger feed called `changes`.
+This output shows that the Cloudant package provides many actions including `read` and `write`, and a trigger feed called `changes`.
 The `changes` feed causes triggers to be fired when documents are added to the specified Cloudant database.

 The Cloudant package also defines the parameters `username`, `password`, `host`, and `dbname`.
 These parameters must be specified for the actions and feeds to be meaningful.
 The parameters allow the actions to operate on a specific Cloudant account.

 **Note:** Parameters listed under the package with a prefix `*` are predefined, bound parameters.
 Parameters without a `*` are those listed under the annotations for each entity.

 Furthermore, any parameters with the prefix `**` are finalized bound parameters.
 This means that they are immutable, and cannot be changed by the user.

 Any entity listed under a package inherits specific bound parameters from the package.
-To view the list of known parameters of an entity belonging to a package, you will need to run a `get —summary` of the individual entity.
+To view the list of known parameters of an entity belonging to a package, you will need to run a `get --summary` of the individual entity.

 Let's look more closely at the `read` action in the Cloudant package: